-Conclusion
+Conclusion (did not review.
+Waiting your input to many of my revisions and changes)

 In this study, we developed a modeling approach based on the immersed finite element method to determine the mechanical properties of CNT-reinforced polymer composites.
 In this model, the dispersed CNTs and the surrounding polymer matrix were created independently but simulated as a coupled system.
 The nanocomposite model can be easily created by eliminating the associated difficulties in creating a compatible mesh faced in the traditional finite element method.
 When coupling the independent CNT and polymer grids, both kinematic and mechanic relations in between are considered by embedding the equilibrium equation of each CNT into the equilibrium equation of the polymer.
 Since no additional unnecessary assumptions are introduced, the results of the immersed FE method are very close to the traditional FE method.